With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 What Questions Should I Ask My Lender if I Want to Take a Payment Holiday?

-Communication with your lender is essential right now, as is knowing the right questions to ask them if you’re having issues or are likely to have issues paying your mortgage.
+Communication with your lender is essential right now, as is knowing the right questions to ask if you’re having issues or are likely to have issues paying your mortgage.

 - Will this payment holiday have a negative impact on my credit rating?